 Greeting you as you enter the home and centered in the middle of the room is the Palma writing desk with pull out side shelves.
 Behind the desk is the Ginette swivel chair.
 You all know that I am a big fan of slipcovers and the fact that it was a swivel was a no brainer for me to buy it!
 It softens the space and is so comfortable.

-There’s so much more to see.
+There’s so much more to see and be inspired if you’re building a house.
 More bathrooms, a killer statement laundry room, a whole full finished basement, and even an entire new home right next door!
-More details in coming blogs posts but if you’d like to see my Rustic Modern Hampton’s Inspired Farmhouse Collection from Raymour & Flanigan, click here.
 I’ve chosen my very favorites and combined them all into two households.
 I’d love to hear what you think!

 Now are you ready to head back West for some California Living?
-How about visiting my dear friend Sheila from Maison de Cinq.
+How about visiting Sheila from Maison de Cinq.
 She had some great changes that she has made to her kitchen.

 Take The Tour

 After Sheila don’t forget to take the rest of the tour.
 Here’s the great lineup and follow all of us on Instagram where we all share our love for home decor!